-College selection committees should submit nine (9) copies of the nomination materials to the Associate Vice Chancellor's Office by March 1.
-Materials will be returned to the candidate after the selection process is completed.
+College selection committees should submit one copy of the nomination materials to the Associate Vice Chancellor's Office by March 1.

 The recipient of this award is selected by a committee composed of one faculty representative and one student representative from each academic college, with an ex officio member chairing the committee.